 Amazfit Verge Battery

-All of the data could be seen on daily, weekly, or monthly basis, and you can also drag your finger across the graphic charts to pan to a specific moment.
+All of the data could be seen daily, weekly, or monthly, and you can also drag your finger across the graphic charts to pan to a specific moment.
 The app also allows you to change the order of widgets and select watch faces.
-You can also share this data on social media, or export it as binary files.
+You can also share this data on social media or export it as binary files.
 You can even connect your Strava accounts for running and biking information.